Macomb Public Library

 Renewal

 Items may be renewed if no one else is waiting for them.
-Renewals may be done once (in person, by telephone at 309-833-2714, or online at My Account) without a re-scan.
+Renewals may be done once (in person, by telephone at 309-833-2714, or online) without a re-scan.
 Please do not request a renewal via email or on our answering machine -- these requests can be delayed, and you will not know immediately if the item can be renewed.

 Extensions after the first renewal will require the item to be brought in for a re-scan.
 The renewal period is two weeks (14 days).
 If you have special needs (vacations, out-of-town), please inform the staff before checkout.